The currency in Bali comes in the shape of the Indonesian rupiah, which works along similar lines to other Asian currencies.

 Which currency to take?

 You’ll get a far better exchange rate in Bali than in the UK, so it’s best to change your British notes into rupiah on arrival.
 Bali currency changers accept all major currencies, so make sure you have some new, clean and crisp notes in high denominations, which will speed up the exchange and often get you a better rate.
 Avoid the money changing stands in the airport, though, as they will almost certainly be offering a lower rate of exchange than you’ll find outside.

 Traveller’s cheques can be useful, but try to keep them as a back up, since the rate of exchange will be lower than cash.
 And remember to take your passport out with you if you’re planning to cash in travellers cheques.
 Credit cards are great for larger purchases in hotels, department stores and larger restaurants.
 But it’s always best to check before running up a bill, as credit cards are not as widely accepted in Bali as we’re used to in the UK.

-A good alternative to getting your currency in Bali is the Cash Passport from Thomas Cook.
+A good alternative to getting your currency in Bali is a pre-paid travel card.
 You can load it with credit before your arrival and top it up during your stay, so that the money you need is always to hand.
 You can then use it like a credit card in shops to pay for purchases, and to withdraw cash from ATMs.
 You’ll easily find cashpoints in the southern tourist spots around the capital and Kuta, as well as in the central region surrounding Ubud.
 They are much rarer in the north and eastern reaches of the island.

 Finally, it’s worth pointing out that due to the low value of the currency and the lack of coins in circulation, there’s a tradition of offering nuts or sweets in lieu of lower denominations in shops in Bali.
 Given the small amounts in question, it’s usually best to accept the sweets and nuts offered with a smile.